 Duration: 1 year

-Time(s): AM Only
+Time(s): AM only

-Class: Auto Service Tech II
+Class: Auto Service Technology II

 State Code: 8507